 The following are just a few excerpts that I think are worth remembering.
 Her books will increase your faith in Christ as do those of another hero of mine, Darlene Rose.

-4 Short Stories By Corrie
+4 Short Stories

 It was at a church service in Munich that I saw him, a former S.S. man who had stood guard at the shower room door in the processing center at Ravensbruck.
 He was the first of our actual jailers that I had seen since that time.
 And suddenly it was all there – the roomful of mocking men, the heaps of clothing, Betsie’s pain-blanched face.